-Christian has worked previously in a variety of capacities to create opportunity for lower-income and immigrant communities, including with clients facing criminal charges seeking public legal assistance in his home state of Delaware and with families completing state and federal income taxes in Lancaster.
-As an undergraduate, he conducted research on the right to counsel for asylum seekers in the United States.
+Christian has worked previously in a variety of capacities to create opportunity for lower-income, immigrant, and other historically marginalized communities—including with clients seeking public legal assistance in his home state of Delaware and with families completing state and federal income taxes in Lancaster.
+As an undergraduate, he conducted faculty-directed research on the right to legal counsel for asylum seekers in the United States, and, in graduate school, he helped to co-found the Harvard Graduate School of Education’s Rural Educators Alliance which advocates for the inclusion of rural experience, narrative, and policy across HGSE’s curriculum.
 He currently serves on the Young Friends Board of KIPP Philadelphia, a region of the national KIPP network of high-performing public charter schools.

 Christian holds a master’s degree in education policy and management from Harvard University and a bachelor’s degree in Government from Franklin & Marshall College.